BRC Website Home

 In 1977, 6989 was purchased by the QRS and 10th January 1978 saw the locomotive delivered to Quainton.
 It has been paired with an older Collett pattern tender, as it ran with one of these for most of its life.

-Wightwick Hall is now undergoing a major restoration.
 After nearly 2 decades at Quainton, the boiler was reunited with the frames on 20th October 1996.
 The engine's tender chassis arrived back from the Flour Mill, Forest of Dean, in November 2004.
 On the 2nd September 2008 the tender and loco were reunited in the old King shed in the Up Yard when the 6989 Group took over this covered storage space.
-The tender frames are making good progress as are the tender brakes, with the tank itself taking shape.
-The water scoop column has been fitted, though it is unlikely ever to be used again.
+The water scoop column was refitted, though it is unlikely ever to be used again.

 Wightwick Hall gained a Transport Trust Highly Commended Award in 2011.